 Johnsongrass (Sorgum halepense)

-Description: A tall rhizomatous grass in the Grass family (Poaceae) that grows in dense clumps or nearly solid stands.
-Johnsongrass form thickm aggressive rhyzomes and stems can reach up to 8' in height.
+Description: A tall rhizomatous grass that grows in dense clumps or nearly solid stands.
+Johnsongrass forms thick aggressive rhizomes and stems that can reach up to 8' in height.

 Life cycle: Perennial